Comcast Business extends Dedicated Internet Access (DIA) to 1M new businesses

 According to Vertical Systems Group’s year-end 2023 U.S. Fiber Lit Buildings LEADERBOARD, cable providers significantly grew in net new fiber lit commercial buildings during 2023.

-Comcast Business took over the fourth position at that time, displacing Lumen, which dipped to fifth overall.
+Comcast Business took over the fourth position then, displacing Lumen, which dipped to fifth overall.
 Lumen lost a share in the on-net fiber segment due to its spinoff of assets to Brightspeed.

 “This expansion dramatically broadens our lit-building footprint and allows us to deliver enterprise-grade connectivity far more rapidly and cost-effectively,” Nascimento said.